b-dasht/MappingSpectralAnalysis/README.md

 ## Toolbox Not Yet Fully Functional
-This toolbox is still being developed and is not fully functional.
-The curve fitting script is still under development.
+This toolbox is still being developed and is not fully functional in its current state.
+The final curve fitting script is still under development.